parabolic/parabolic.github.io/_posts/2021-09-06-terraform-uncommon-options.markdown

 As expected, Terraform reverts back to the state as instructed by the configuration in the `main.tf.` template.

 ## [JSON Instead Of HCL]
-The dse case for this capability is quite interesting.
+The use case for this capability is quite interesting.
 I can programmatically generate Terraform templates using the JSON syntax.
-The only requirement is for the filename to have the extension `tf.json` otherwise, Terraform will not pick the configuration up.
+The only requirement is for the filename to have the extension `tf.json`.
+Otherwise, Terraform will not pick the configuration up.

 I can convert the example above to JSON like so:

 ```json